How to look for records of... Manorial documents and lordships and how to use the Manorial Documents Register

 - the three Ridings of Yorkshire

-View a map showing the status of each county.
+View a map (PDF, 1.06MB) showing the status of each county.

 The remaining English counties are available on microfilm in the Map and Large Document Reading Room at The National Archives.

 The MDR online is far more detailed and accurate than the original paper indexes and can be searched by manor, parish, type of record, or by date, to identify the relevant records.

-Work is currently in progress to add Cambridgeshire, Devon, Herefordshire, Northamptonshire, Northumberland and Worcestershire.
+Work is currently in progress to add Herefordshire, Kent and Northumberland.

 2.2 How to search the MDR